-- 1. In the Tools toolbar, select the \textbf Select tool. - 2.
-In the Tool Properties view, toggle on R Select by Colour. - 3.
+- In the Tools toolbar, select the Select tool. - 2.
+In the Tools toolbar or Tool Properties view, toggle on R Select by Colour. - 3.
 In the Drawing view click on a shape filled with the colour you want to select.